bdecoste/JUDCon2012/README.md

 ## Running the Example

+1. Create an OpenShift jbossas-7 instance names 'as1': rhc app create -a as1 -t jbossas-t -d

-1. Create a tmp directory
+2. Create a tmp directory

-2. cd into the tmp dir
+3. cd into the tmp dir

-3. Download this git repo
+4. Clone this git repo

-4. Replace every occurence of 127.*.*.* with the value of OPENSHIFT_INTERNAL_IP in any of the projects files (e.g. .xml, .java)
+5. Replace every occurence of 127.*.*.* with the value of OPENSHIFT_INTERNAL_IP in any of the projects files (e.g. .xml, .java)

-5. Build the project: mvn clean install -Dmaven.test.skip=true
+6. Build the project: mvn clean install -Dmaven.test.skip=true

-6. Build the web project: cd web & mvn clean install -Dmaven.test.skip=true
+7. Build the web project: cd web & mvn clean install -Dmaven.test.skip=true

-7. cd ..

-7. Create an OpenShift jbossas-7 instance names 'as1': rhc app create -a as1 -t jbossas-t -d

-8. cd as1
+8. cd ../as1

 9. Replace the default .openshift/config/standalone.xml,.openshift/action_hooks/pre_build and pom.xml file with the ones from the tmp/jboss directory